 If necessary, the ramp staff of the handling agent will secure the item on the designated seat against movements.
+This can be achieved by fixing the passenger seat belt and/or additional lashing material.
 Needed lashing material has to be arranged in advance to ensure securing the item and departure on time.